 It can also be an effective strategy to avoid missed payments.
 With a balance transfer card, you only have to worry about making one minimum payment per month instead of keeping track of multiple minimum payments.
 If you've missed payments in the past because you can't keep track of your different billing cycles, combining your balances on one card could help.

-Suppose you're someone who has had trouble managing multiple due dates or making minimum payments, a credit card payoff app like Tally can put your mind at ease about your personal finances.
+Suppose you're someone who has had trouble managing multiple due dates or making minimum payments.
+In that case, a credit card payoff app like Tally can put your mind at ease about your personal finances.